cloudmesh-community/hid-sp18-705/project-report/report.md

 All objects in BigchainDB are modeled as *assets*.
 Two transaction types are available for managing assets: CREATE and TRANSFER [@github-bigchaindb-beps-a].
-Each transaction must be cryptographically signed with the private key of its "owner" (the agent who created an asset through a CREATE transaction or to whom an asset was assigned through a TRANSFER transaction).
+Each transaction must be cryptographically signed with the private key of its _owner_ (the agent who created an asset through a CREATE transaction or to whom an asset was assigned through a TRANSFER transaction).
 Public/private keypairs are implemented using the Edwards-curve Digital Signature Algorithm